Manishk5507/OverDrive/README.md

 You can earn extra points by:
 - Using underrated NPM packages (with fewer than 10k weekly downloads).
-- Developing and integrating your own NPM package.
+- Developing and integrating your own NPM package or API.
 - Creating a uniquely innovative solution that stands out from the rest.

 ---